-- Reference Number: HEY-603/2014
+- Reference Number: HEY-603/2021

 - Departments: Cardiology

-Use the headphones button (bottom left) and then select the globe to change the language of the page.
+You can translate this page by using the headphones button (bottom left) and then select the globe to change the language of the page.
 Need some help choosing a language?
-Please refer to the Browsealoud Supported Voices and Languages resource.
+Please refer to Browsealoud Supported Voices and Languages.

 This leaflet has been produced to give you general information.
 Most of your questions should be answered by this leaflet.
 It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
 If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 The dressing should be kept on for 48 hours after the procedure after which it may be removed and you can take a shower as usual.
-It is best not to use a bath for a further two days and avoid putting talc or cream directly onto the puncture site.
+It is best not to use a bath for a further two days and avoid putting talcum powder or cream directly onto the puncture site.

 Any changes to your medication will be discussed with you prior to leaving hospital.